-Lucrative prostate gland conditions, for professionals doing the testing and treating, some of which is essential and some of little use to one.
+Lucrative prostate gland conditions, for professionals doing the testing and treating, some of which is essential and some of little use to you.

-If one is up many times a night because of an enlarged prostate obstructing the flow of urine, the obstruction may be causing unnecessary damage to bladder and kidneys.
+If you're up many times a night because of an enlarged prostate obstructing the flow of urine, the obstruction may be causing unnecessary damage to bladder and kidneys.
 There may be a pint of urine left in the bladder after one finishes.
 Relieving this obstruction is essential.

 You're perfectly healthy and go to the doctor for a checkup.
 It is recommended that you undergo a digital rectal examination and PSA blood test for prostate cancer.
 You've been given advice which is highly controversial, as there is more chance that you will be harmed than helped by these tests.